ragnar-lothbrok/pricing-service/README.md

 - Second Approach
     - mvn clean install
     - java -jar target/pricing-service-0.0.1-SNAPSHOT.jar
 - Use either Curl or Swagger

+#For Debugging
+- Request Id is added as Part of Response in APIs.
+Which can be used to check the logs of specific API call.